How to Leverage Hubspot for Account-based Marketing

-Designed for the marketing department, this dashboard highlights the most engaged customers and reports the number of accounts in each ICP tier, and how many times a target account has paid a visit to the organization’s website.
+Designed for the marketing department, this dashboard highlights the most engaged customers and reports the number of accounts in each ICP Hubspot tier and how many times a target account has paid a visit to the organization’s website.

 – My Target Accounts

 This dashboard keeps track of target account lists.
-This includes recently closed accounts, last sales activity, and the most recent engagement from target accounts.
+This includes recently closed accounts, the last sales activity, and the most recent engagement from target accounts.

 – Target Account Landscape

 Getting Started with a Basic ABM Campaign

 - Look up all companies in your CRM.
 Click on “More Filters” and select the “Target Account” property.

 - Filter accounts by annual revenue, industry, number of employees, etc., depending on the company’s product or service.

 - Select all these accounts and add them to a static list.

 - Send specific and personalized marketing messages (blogs, emails, white papers, etc.).
 These can solve a specific and unique problem for the accounts in the same list.

 - Create a workflow that best suits the content created and industry specifications.

 - Start small.
 If you find success, base the future campaigns on the original workflow.

 With a certified and trained team of ABM experts, the Smarketers, help clients implement an ABM campaign with HubSpot and address ICP Hubspot issues.
 As HubSpot certified marketers, we know how to implement ABM functionally and maximize your return on investment from ABM activities.